Service Overview

 These are the items we resolve before mobilization on a manufacturing plant construction project so the field team starts with a complete plan, not a list of open questions.

-• Confirm production hall structures and process support spaces is mapped to a buildable sequence and assigned to a named field lead.
+- Confirm production hall structures, equipment bay configurations, and process support spaces for OKC manufacturing operators is mapped to a buildable sequence, assigned to a named field lead, and tied to the OKC building department inspection calendar.

-• Define how equipment foundation systems and trench infrastructure will be procured, with delivery dates set against the field's actual install window.
+- Define how equipment foundation systems, isolation pads, pit construction, and overhead crane rail coordination will be procured, with delivery dates confirmed against the field's actual install window and OGE or utility service milestones.

-• Use align equipment release schedules with building milestones as the gate for mobilization — no scope leaves preconstruction without it.
+- Use align equipment procurement schedule with building construction milestones and OGE service application timeline during preconstruction as the gate for mobilization — no scope leaves preconstruction without confirmed subgrade data, permit approval, and trade award documentation.

-• Publish a two-week look-ahead built around coordinate plant utility shutdown and tie-in windows so the trade leads share one schedule view.
+- Publish a two-week look-ahead built around coordinate plant utility shutdown windows, tie-in procedures, and safety protocols with existing facility stakeholders so trade leads share one schedule view and weather-watch protocols are integrated before spring storm season begins.

 Frequently Asked Questions